mlcommons/ck/README.md

 CK-powered projects
 ===================

-CK is currently used in the following public projects:
+CK is currently used in the following projects:

 * building public repository of benchmarks, data sets, tools, predictive models and optimization knowledge in a unified format with the help